dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 The versatility and adaptability of SR combined with IPv6's ample and flexible address space positions SRv6 as a viable data plane for the next generation of mobile user-plane, in particular the 3GPP N3 and N9 interfaces.
-Notice that SRv6 applicability does not require a new mobility control-plane, although SRv6 can be combined with other control-planes as described later in this document (LISP, hICN).
+Notice that SRv6 applicability does not require a new mobility control-plane.
+SRv6 can be combined with other control-planes such as LISP, hICN described later in this document or others such as DHT, propietary CP, etc.

 The applicability of SRv6 to mobility is described in {{?I-D.ietf-dmm-srv6-mobile-uplane}}.